• Home

 My stew meat came in large chunks — should I cut it smaller?

-Larger pieces take longer to cook through and won’t brown as evenly.
+Certainly.
+Try to aim for pieces that are about 1 to 1.5 inches.
+Also, larger pieces take longer to cook through and to brown evenly.
 Smaller pieces can get too soft after 7+ hours.
+Cutting everything to a uniform size also means everything finishes at the same time.

 Can I add more vegetables?